Tanis: Ruins

 There are ruins of a number of temples, including the chief temple dedicated to Amun, and a very important royal necropolis of the Third Intermediate Period (which contains the only known intact royal pharaonic burials, the tomb of Tutankhamun having been entered in antiquity).
 The burials of three pharaohs of the 21st and 22nd Dynasties – Psusennes I, Amenemope and Shoshenq II – survived the depredations of tomb robbers throughout antiquity.
 They were discovered intact in 1939 and 1940 by Pierre Montet and proved to contain a large catalogue of gold, jewelry, lapis lazuli and other precious stones, as well as the funerary masks of these kings.

 Today, the main parts of the temple dedicated to Amun-Ra can still be distinguished by the presence of large obelisks that marked the various pylons as in other Egyptian temples.
 Now fallen to the ground and lying in a single direction, they may have been knocked down by a violent earthquake during the Byzantine era.
 They form one of the most notable aspects of the Tanis site.
 Archaeologists have counted more than twenty.

 The chief deities of Tanis were Amun; his consort, Mut; and their child Khonsu, forming the Tanite triad.
 This triad was, however, identical to that of Thebes, leading many scholars to speak of Tanis as the northern Thebes.

 In 2009, the Egyptian Culture Ministry reported archaeologists had discovered a sacred lake in the temple of Mut at Tanis.
 The lake, built out of limestone blocks, had been 15 meters long and 5 meters deep.
 It was discovered 12 meters below ground in good condition.
 The lake could have been built during the late 25th–early 26th Dynasty.

 In 2011, analysis of high-resolution satellite imagery, led by archaeologist Sarah Parcak of the University of Alabama at Birmingham, found numerous related mud-brick walls, streets, and large residences, amounting to an entire city plan, in an area that appears blank under normal images.
 A French archeological team selected a site from the imagery and confirmed mud-brick structures approximately 30 cm below the surface.
 However, the assertion that the technology showed 17 pyramids was denounced as "completely wrong" by the Minister of State for Antiquities at the time, Zahi Hawass.

+In November 2025, a French archaeological mission from Sorbonne University discovered 225 ushabti figurines, believed to belong to Shoshenq III of the 22nd Dynasty.
+The figurines were found in well-preserved condition inside the northern chamber of the tomb attributed to Osorkon II, lying near an uninscribed granite sarcophagus whose ownership has long been debated.